 The Orion ED80 is an 80mm (3.1”) ED doublet refractor with a focal ratio of f/7.5 and a focal length of 600mm.
 It uses the same optics as the Sky-Watcher Evostar 80ED (formerly ProEd 80).
 The ED80 has a relatively simple apochromatic doublet design, with an FPL-53 lens element.
 This design is pretty much the gold standard for most inexpensive ED doublets.
-Pricier scopes will either use fluorite in place of the FPL-53, or add an additional lens element—either provide better color correction and the latter can improve edge-of-field aberration control, which is crucial for astrophotography.
-But the ED80’s design does just fine, and there’s not much chromatic aberration.
+Pricier scopes will either use fluorite in place of the FPL-53, or add an additional lens element—either will provide better color correction, and the latter can improve edge-of-field aberration control, which is crucial for astrophotography.
+But the ED80’s design works just fine, and there’s not much chromatic aberration.
 Compared to a cheap FPL-51 or FK-61 triplet or doublet, the ED80 is vastly superior optically.

 The ED80 comes with a simple foot on the bottom with a ¼ 20 hole for use on a photo tripod, which is fine for birding or casual astronomy use.
-However, for almost anything else you’ll want to buy Orion’s 100mm ID tube rings and a compatible Vixen-style dovetail plate, which will allow you to put the ED80 on almost any mount you could possibly want.
+However, for almost anything else, you’ll want to buy Orion’s 100mm ID tube rings and a compatible Vixen-style dovetail plate, which will allow you to put the ED80 on almost any mount you could possibly want.